CryptoEmo-dev/.NetNotes/AspNetCoreSecurity.md

 Cookies  for dummies

-A cookie is a small piece of data that is stored in the user's website , and it have a lot of functions
+A cookie is a small piece of data that is stored in the user's website that is stored on http headers / response, and it have a lot of functions
 * Track User's Browsing Activity
 * Remembering login details
 * Track site visitor count (each cookie has a unique id)